devopsvanilla/datashelter/README.md

 - Ensure that the Kubernetes cluster has sufficient resources to run the backup jobs.
 - Regularly check the logs of the pods to ensure that backups are being executed as expected.
 - Refer to the official Helm and Kubernetes documentation for more information on managing and monitoring resources in the cluster.

-## Conclusion

-The MySQL backup solution using Helm offers an automated and flexible way to manage MySQL database backups in a Kubernetes environment.
-With support for different types of backups, flexible scheduling, email notifications, multiple backup destinations, data encryption, and retention management, the solution ensures the security and availability of database data.

 ___